Anthony PALLISER 1990 "35th Birthday" Limited Edition

 size 70cm x 100cm/27.5”x39.5”

-The much sort after 'Revolution Poster" in the series, still smoking after quarter of a century, will be rereleased in a limited printing to comemorate the 35th anniversary of the bar in Paris in October 2015.
+The much sort after 'Revolution Poster" in the series, still smoking after quarter of a century, is rereleased in a limited printing to comemorate the 35th anniversary of the bar in Paris in October 2015.

 The 1990 Anthony Palliser poster had a difficult birth.
 Simply put, when the 200th anniversary celebrations of the French revolution were in full swing – like many a good wine, this remarkable work required “more time” & was to arrive elegantly late for an otherwise unremarkable event.